eliegoudout/paramclasses/README.md

 For a parameter-holding class (like [dataclasses](https://docs.python.org/3/library/dataclasses.html)), it is nice to embark some functionality (_e.g._ properties `params` to get a dict of parameters' `(key, value) pairs, `missing_params` for unassigned parameter-keys, ...).
 Inheriting them via subclassing would allows to factor out specialized functionalities with context-dependant methods (_e.g._ `fit`, `reset`, `plot`, etc...).
 However, such subclassing comes with a risk of attributes conflicts, especially for exposed APIs, when users do not necessarily know every "read-only" (or "**protected**") attributes from parents classes.

-To solve this problem, we propose a base `ParamClass` with a `@protected` decorator, which robustly protects target attributes from being accidentally overriden when subclassing, at runtime -- contrary to `typing.final` and `typing.Final`.
+To solve this problem, we propose a base `ParamClass` with a `@protected` decorator, which robustly protects target attributes from being accidentally overriden when subclassing, at runtime.
+Atlernatives such as [`typing.final`](https://docs.python.org/3/library/typing.html#typing.final) and [`typing.Final`](https://docs.python.org/3/library/typing.html#typing.Final) are designed for type checkers on which we do not want to rely -- from python 3.11 onwards, `final` does add a `__final__` flag when possible, but it will not affect immutable objects.

 <sup>Back to [Table of Contents](#readme)👆</sup>